Home / People / John Enser

 • ITV on a Copyright Tribunal reference challenging the terms on which the Performing Right Society and Mechanical-Copyright Protection Society license ITV's use of music in its programmes / services.

-• Football clubs on music licensing issues.
+• Football clubs and other sport and leisure service providers on music licensing issues.

 • UK Music (the collective body representing the collective interests of the recorded, published and live arms of the British music industry) on a judicial review of the UK Government’s implementation of the private copying exception to copyright, on the grounds that it was inconsistent with the EU Copyright Directive.
 The claim was successful and as a result, the private copying exception was quashed.